 ...Multiple story buildings have been more common along the southern waterfront since the turn of the century...
 After 1906, almost all new warehouses were constructed to be at least three stories in height...
 Multiple story buildings are usually characterized by fairly small floor to ceiling heights - commonly 11 to 12 feet - because the weight of stored merchandise created great dead loads...
-Ground story heights, accommodating greater live loads (people, furniture, and other items), were more on the order of 20 feet in height...
-By 1900, it was customary for multi-story а warehouse to be equipped with а freight elevator, usually able to handle two drays...Regardless of the number of stories, large doors have been necessary to allow interior access for trucks and drays.
+Ground story heights, accommodating greater live loads (people, furniture, and other items), more on the order of 20 feet in height...
+By 1900, it was customary multi-story two drays...Regardless of the number of stories, usually able to handle with elevator, warehouse equipped freight large doors have been necessary to allow interior access for trucks and drays.